WordPress/gutenberg/packages/e2e-test-utils/README.md

 -   _adminPath_ `string`: String to be serialized as pathname.
 -   _query_ `string`: String to be serialized as query portion of URL.

+### visitSiteEditor

+Visits the Site Editor main page

+By default, it also skips the welcome guide.
+The option can be disabled if need be.

+_Related_

+-   disableWelcomeGuide

+_Parameters_

+-   _query_ `string`: String to be serialized as query portion of URL.
+-   _skipWelcomeGuide_ `[boolean]`: Whether to skip the welcome guide as part of the navigation.

 ### waitForWindowDimensions